ckxng/avbooth-docs/soundboard-church.md

 # Church Soundboard

+## Preset Summary

+The church preset is a variation on the [Simple Preset](soundboard-simple.md), except that the reveb send has been extended to include all 5 handheld microphones, and each microphone has a custom EQ profile depending on it's typical use during Sunday morning worship.
+Additionally, the reverb, ceiling mics, and foyer are unmuted by default.

 ## Sunday Soundcheck Mixing

 The preset contains settings which are probably "good enough" for most Sundays.
 But each combination of singers is different, so this procedure will help you fine-tune the mix each Sunday.